 During the 1990s. electronic devices continued to shrink and this made manual PCB manufacturing impractical.
 The internet was launched and started a revolution, turning the personal computer into a must-have.
 Cell Phones were introduced, a technological jump which could not have happened without the progress in the PCB technology and micro-technologies.

-Today, countless quantities of printed circuit boards are produced all over the world and are getting smaller and smaller.
+Today, countless quantities of printed circuit boards are produced all over the world and are getting smaller and more complex.
 Modern mass production of electronic devices would be unthinkable without the printed circuit board.